 Dr James Ost is a Reader in Applied Cognitive Psychology at the Department of Psychology, University of Portsmouth, UK.
 His research focuses on the inherently context-dependent nature of memory and remembering, focusing mainly on false memories for real life events (childhood memories, sexual abuse, terrorist attacks).
 He has advised police forces on interview strategy, written expert reports on memory evidence, and has served as an expert witness at court.

 Surveys show that a large proportion of the general public hold many beliefs about memory that are just plain wrong.
 Even more worrying, so do psychotherapists, psychologists, and professionals involved in legal services, a situation that can lead to miscarriages of justice.
 Chris French and James Ost summarise our current understanding of the nature of memory.
 (NB: This presentation includes a quiz for you to assess your own level of understanding - so bring pen and paper!)"

 Title: False memories, false accusations and torture: Satan’s work?

 Speaker: Barbara Hewson

-Title: When Satan Came to Town – Carol Felstead: a true
+Title: When Satan Came to Town – Carol Felstead: a true story of false memories.

 Speaker: Dr Kevin Felstead